aleen42/PersonalWiki/Programming/JavaScript/data_structure/data_structure.md

 As a developer in the computer science, you may know the famous sentences which says that:

 > Programs = Algorithms + Data Structures

+What it means is that any programs we created should usally require some types of structures to manage data.